roq-trading/roq-kraken-futures/src/roq/kraken_futures/index.rst

 * Order updates have no information about last traded price/quantity and total average price.
   Although attempts are made to compute the right average price, this is not always possible and errors should be expected.

+* Time-series can only be downloaded.
+  There is no web-socket API for subscribing.